Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic compressible Navier--Stokes equations

-A semi-martingale source $Q_t^{Y_i}\dt+\bm{Q}_{\sigma}^{Y_i}\bcdot\dBt$, with $\bm{Q}_{\sigma}^{Y_i}$ a kernel correlation operator, is considered. \EM{This source ensues potentially }from physico-chemical reactions or dilution effects. \mgt{For sake of simplicity, we do not consider additional diffusive mass flux related to differences of molecular properties between species, such as Soret effect \citep[induced by the difference of thermal diffusivity between species submitted to a temperature gradient;][]{mortimer1980}.
-But they could be considered without further difficulties.} Combining equations~\eqref{eq:continuity} and~\eqref{eq:continuity_frac} and using the stochastic distributivity rule \eqref{eq:Dfg} given in \ref{sec:distr}, leads to the stochastic advection-diffusion-reaction equation
+Applying the stochastic Reynolds transport theorem (SRTT) equation~\eqref{eq:SRTT_transport} to density ($q=\rho$), mass concentration of a species $i$ ($q=\rho Y_i$), momentum per unit volume ($q=\rho\bm{u}$) and total energy density ($q=\rho E$) leads to the system written in conservative form:

-\mgtt{To obtain this non-conservative form, the steps are the same as the ones detailed in~\ref{sec:nonconservative_moment} for the momentum equation (section~\ref{sec:momentum}).}
+A semi-martingale source $Q_t^{Y_i}\dt+\bm{Q}_{\sigma}^{Y_i}\bcdot\dBt$, with $\bm{Q}_{\sigma}^{Y_i}$ a correlation operator defined via a vector-valued kernel, is considered.
+This source may arise from physico-chemical reactions or dilution effects.
+For simplicity, we do not consider additional diffusive mass fluxes related to differences in molecular properties between species, such as the Soret effect \citep[which is induced by differences in thermal diffusivity between species under a temperature gradient;][]{mortimer1980}.
+However, such effects could be included without conceptual difficulty.